NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 # Porto/SOFT5

-SOFT5 is an acronym for SINTEF Open Framework and Tools no.5.
+SOFT is an acronym for SINTEF Open Framework and Tools.
 SOFT5 is a set of libraries and tools to support scientific software development.

 The development of SOFT5 was motivated by many years of experience with developing scientific software, where it was observed that a lot